 2012 ended up being the team's best year in F1.
 Just three retirements and one non-start, plus an 11th place finish in the season-ending Brazilian Grand Prix left them again finishing the year in 10th place, it was starting to look like the class of 2010 were beginning to close the gap to the more established teams.

-A botched sale in the middle of the year signalled the beginning of the end for Caterham, who entered administration in October 2014.
-A crowdfunding effort briefly brought them back to life for the Abu Dhabi Grand Prix, but they were not to be seen after that.
+A botched sale in the middle of the year signalled the beginning of the end for Caterham, which entered administration in October 2014.
+A crowdfunding effort briefly brought them back to life for the Abu Dhabi Grand Prix, but it was not to be seen after that.

 Three teams down, just one remained, but only just.

-Like Caterham, Manor also suffered from a constant identity crisis during their time in F1.
-Originally Manor, they entered in 2010 as Virgin after inking a title sponsorship deal with Sir Richard Branson who backed the championship-winning Brawn team the year before.
-A purchase from Niche Russian car maker Marussia saw the team called that for a few years, before reverting back to Manor in 2015.
+Like Caterham, Manor also suffered from a constant identity crisis during its time in F1.
+Originally Manor, it entered in 2010 as Virgin after inking a title sponsorship deal with Sir Richard Branson who backed the championship-winning Brawn team the year before.
+A purchase from niche Russian car maker Marussia saw the team called that for a few years, before reverting back to Manor in 2015.

 Manor's longevity in F1 was somewhat surprising.
-For their first two seasons, they finished rock bottom of the standings and in 2012 the only team they beat was HRT.
-However, in 2013 they enjoyed an upturn in form.
-They beat Caterham, and finished only five points behind former champions Williams.
-Scoring points of their own though remained an ambition rather than a reality.
+For its first two seasons, it finished rock bottom of the standings and in 2012 the only team it beat was HRT.
+However, in 2013 it enjoyed an upturn in form.
+It beat Caterham, and finished only five points behind former champions Williams.
+Scoring points of its own though remained an ambition rather than a reality.

 That was until midway through 2014 when Jules Bianchi took a memorable 10th place for the team in the Monaco Grand Prix, a race of attrition which saw eight cars fail to finish and only four end on the lead lap.
 That would prove to be the high point for the team that year.
 Bianchi was to suffer a tremendous accident at the Japanese Grand Prix, an incident that would later claim his life; while administration saw the team miss the final three rounds of the season.